import-js/eslint-plugin-import/docs/rules/extensions.md

 import foo from '@/foo';
 ```

-The following patterns are considered problems when the option "checkTypeImports" is set to `true`:
+The following patterns are considered problems when the configuration is set to "always" and the option "checkTypeImports" is set to `true`:

 ```js
 import type { Foo } from './foo';